Qamar Javed Bajwa

 Originally from Gakhar Mandi, Gujranwala, Bajwa was born into a Punjabi Jat family of the Bajwa clan in Karachi.
-Bajwa was educated at the F. G. Sir Syed College and Gordon College in Rawalpindi before joining the Pakistan Military Academy in 1978.
+Bajwa was educated at F. G. Sir Syed College and Gordon College in Rawalpindi before joining the Pakistan Military Academy in 1978.
 Bajwa was commissioned in 1980 in the 16th Battalion of the Baloch Regiment.
-Before his appointment as the chief of army staff, he served at the General Headquarters as the inspector general of the training and evaluation from September 2015 to November 2016 and as field commander of the X Corps from August 2013 to September 2015 which is responsible for the area along the Line of Control in Kashmir.
-In addition, he served as a brigadier in the UN mission in Congo and as a brigade commander in 2007.
+Before his appointment as the chief of army staff, he served at the General Headquarters as inspector general of training and evaluation from September 2015 to November 2016 and as field commander of the X Corps from August 2013 to September 2015, leading Pakistan's actions along the Line of Control in Kashmir.
+In addition, Bajwa served as a brigadier in the UN mission in Congo and as a brigade commander in 2007.

-Towards the end of his career as army chief, tax details of Bajwa's family members, acknowledged as a "leak" by the Pakistani government, were leaked to the press, alleging increases in the billions throughout his tenure.

-During Bajwa's tenure, military interference in Pakistan's political apparatus reached a new high, despite Bajwa's claims of remaining apolitical, two elected prime ministers, Nawaz Sharif and Imran Khan were ousted that resulted in the hightened political instability and economic stagnation of the country.
+During Bajwa's tenure, military interference in Pakistan's political apparatus increased, with the army assisting in the removals of prime ministers Nawaz Sharif and Imran Khan: critics argued this resulted in economic stagnation.
+Bajwa was accused of corruption after a November 2022 leak of tax details revealed his family amassed over in wealth between 2016 and 2022.

 Early life and education

 Born in Karachi, Sindh, on 11 November 1960, Bajwa was educated at the F. G. Sir Syed College and Gordon College in Rawalpindi before joining the Pakistan Military Academy in 1978.
 His family hails from Ghakhar Mandi, Punjab.
 His father Muhammad Iqbal Bajwa was an officer of Pakistan Army who died while in service in 1967 in Quetta, Balochistan, Pakistan.
 Bajwa was seven years old when his father died and he was the youngest of five siblings.
 He and his siblings were raised by their mother, who died in September 2013.
-Bajwa's father-in-law is retired major general Ijaz Amjad (brother of Iftikhar Khan Janjua).

 Bajwa completed his secondary and intermediate education at F. G. Sir Syed College and Gordon College in Rawalpindi before joining the Pakistan Army in 1978, which directed him to attend the military academy.
 He was sent to attend the Pakistan Military Academy in Kakul and passing out in 1980.

 Bajwa is a graduate of the Canadian Army Command and Staff College and the Naval Postgraduate School in Monterey, California, United States.
 He also attended the National Defence University, Islamabad.